-Penalties.
+1.4.4.5 Penalties.
 Pursuant to 30-A MRSA sec.
-3001(3), any person who violates any provision of this Ordinance or who fails to comply with terms of a Special Events Permit commits a civil violation and shall be subject to a penalty not to exceed $500.00, plus an amount equal to any City costs incurred for police services, trash removal or property damage of public property.
+3001(3), any person who violates any provision of this Ordinance or who fails to comply with terms of a Event Permit commits a civil violation and shall be subject to a penalty not to exceed $500.00, plus an amount equal to any City costs incurred for police services, trash removal or property damage of public property.
 Each day such violation continues or is repeated by the same person shall constitute a separate violation.
-Violations of this policy shall be enforceable by the Gardiner Police Department.
-All penalties collected hereunder shall inure to the City of Gardiner.
+Violations of this policy shall be enforceable by the City of Gardiner All penalties collected hereunder shall inure to the City of Gardiner.
 Event organizers are also expected to independently secure all other necessary permits and licenses associated with their event.
-This includes copyright fees for any music that may be played during the event.
-If music is performed during the event without proper licensing from an agency such as BMI or ASCAP and the City is fined as a result, the sponsoring organization(s)/individual(s) shall be responsible for repayment of this fine to the City along with any associated legal costs.

-General.
+1.4.4.6 General.

-No rights created.
+1.4.4.6.1 No rights created.
 This ordinance grants no rights to and creates no property or other legal interest in any person.
-The City Council retains full control over City Property and may at its sole and exclusive discretion issue, issue with conditions or deny Special Events Permits.
-Decision of the City Council under this Ordinance shall be final, and this Ordinance provides no right of appeal.
+The City Council retains full control over City Property and may at its sole and exclusive discretion issue, issue with conditions or deny Event Permits.
+Decision of the City Council under this Ordinance shall be final.

-City not liable.
-The holder of a Special Events Permit shall be solely responsible for conducting the Special Event in compliance with the conditions of the Permit and for maintaining public safety and order during the Special Event.
+1.4.4.6.2 City not liable.
+The holder of a Event Permit shall be solely responsible for conducting the Event in compliance with the conditions of the Permit and for maintaining public safety and order during the Event.
 The City of Gardiner assumes no liability or responsibility by issuing the Permit.

-Conflict with Other Ordinances.
+1.4.4.6.3 Conflict with Other Ordinances.
 This Ordinance shall not repeal, annul, or in any way impair or remove the necessity of compliance with any other statute, rule, ordinance, regulation, by-law, permit or other legal requirements.
 Where this Ordinance imposes a greater restriction upon the use of City Property, the provisions of this Ordinance shall prevail.